RoboticSchools/Arduino/1. Blink LED/README.md

 # Arduino 1 - LED Blink

-Sure, here is a simple Arduino code for LED blinking:
+Here is a simple Arduino code for LED blinking:

 ```c++
 int ledPin = 13;  // Define the LED pin number